Terms of Business

 - Late arrival may result in reduced treatment time or forfeiting of the appointment.
 We will endeavour to ensure that your appointment runs to time; however, should we need to cancel or postpone your appointment at short notice, we will make every effort to contact you in advance.

-- To secure an appointment for a consulation with the specialist, we request payment in full at the time of booking.
+- To secure an appointment for a consultation, scan or for treatment, we request payment in full at the time of booking.

 - Our current price for treatments is available on our website.

-- We ask that you make payment preferably via debit card or bank transfer.
+- We ask that you make payment whenever possible by bank transfer (BACS).
 We can also accept all major credit cards except American Express and Diners Club cards.
+You can also pay online.

 - Regrettably, we cannot accept payment by cheque or cash.

-- All treatments purchased as a course must be paid for in full in advance of the first treatment.
+- All treatments purchased as a course must be paid for in full in advance at the time of booking.

 - If you or a member of your household has symptoms of Covid-19 and/or tested positive for Covid-19 you must not attend the clinic.

 - We endeavour to treat all our patients appropriately, compassionately and fairly.
-If, however, you have an issue with any matter in relation to your treatment you are entitled to lodge a complaint, either in person, by telephone or in writing.
-If you require assistance with making your complaint, we will be pleased to help and support you through the process.
+If, however, you have an issue with any matter in relation to your treatment you are entitled to lodge Formal Complaint, either in person, by telephone, by email or in writing.
+If you require assistance with making your complaint, we will be pleased to help and support you through the process of making a complaint.

 - The member of staff who initially receives the complaint will convey the details to the Clinic Manager.
 Where this cannot be resolved immediately, you will receive a letter within three working days to confirm that an investigation into the matter is underway and that a full response will be made within 20 working days.
 Where this is not possible, an explanation as to the cause of the delay will be sent.